CAST-Extend/com.castsoftware.aip.datamart/README.md

 If the user is granted to access all applications, then, the user will expose all data in the target database.
 * All data relative to Quality Distributions are skipped.
 * All data relative to Quality Measures are skipped.
-* The list of Business Criteria is closed.
+* For the DIM_RULES table, the list of Business Criteria is closed.
 Custom business criteria are skipped.

 ## How to Build the AIP Datamart